 - 1. This event is limited to students in grades nine and ten. - 2.
 The purpose of this contest is to stimulate the student to find the meaning of printed prose and to communicate the meaning orally to his listeners.
 Participation in the contest should also assist a student to develop critical techniques in the evaluation of prose to convey subtleties of meaning and feeling through vocal control. - 3.
 Gestures are allowed, but the interpreter is to get his effect primarily through vocal changes and changes in facial expressions.
 Character voices are acceptable.
 Eye contact should be directed toward the audience. - 4.
 Prose for the purpose of this contest is defined as any published material of literary merit (novel, short story, or essay), except poetry or drama.
-For this contest, the competitor may use a single work or a collection of shorter works by the same author or a collection of shorter works that are thematically related.
-A copy from the original published script must be available.
-This copy must have all lines highlighted if they are to be performed.
-A typed copy of the introduction and all transitions must also be available.
-Each separate transition must be numbered with the correct corresponding number placed in the script at the appropriate location.
-Penalty for failure to have available or follow proper form is disqualification. - 5.
+For this contest, the competitor may use a single work or a collection of shorter works by the same author or a collection of shorter works that are thematically related. - 5.
 The reader may edit or cut his material as he sees fit. - 6.
 The book or manuscript must be in the hands of the reader. - 7.
 The time limit, including the introduction, is eight (8) minutes. - 8.
 All performances must be void of profanity, vulgarity, nudity, obscenity, and hate speech.
 Use of these may result in lowered ranking or disqualification by the judges and a protest filed with the tournament director. - 9.
 Significant movement (ie, walking, pacing) is not allowed. - 10.
 In the event of protests regarding material, consult 7C on SPE7.